 Hearing Is Automatic, Listening Is a Choice

 Hearing happens without much effort.
 Listening is different.
 It asks you to be present enough to take in not just the words, but the meaning, emotion and intention behind them.
 That means paying attention to tone, pauses, facial expressions and what may be sitting underneath the surface.
+Research suggests that people recognise emotions more accurately when they listen closely, which helps explain why thoughtful attention can reveal much more than surface-level words alone.

 A friend saying, “It’s fine”, might not actually be fine.
 A partner talking at length about work may really be telling you they feel overlooked or exhausted.
 A family member repeating the same complaint might be asking for reassurance, clarity or support.
 Real listening helps you catch what’s being said, and what’s being asked for emotionally.